 - Owners Equity = Total shareholder’s equity (share capital + retained earnings)

-Johnson INC. purchased a machine for $200000 and pays $100000 in cash, and the rest amount was allowed to be paid later.
-The transaction results in an inflow of machine and outflow of cash and the creation of liability for the balance amount to be paid.
+Johnson INC. purchased a machine for $200000 and paid $100000 in cash; the rest was allowed to be paid later.
+The transaction results in an inflow of machines, an outflow of cash, and the creation of liability for the balance amount to be paid.

 Assets = Liability + Owners Equity